inbo/n2khab-preprocessing/README.md

 ## Get started

-The repo is meant to fit the draft principles and setup in [this googlesheet](https://docs.google.com/spreadsheets/d/18U4AmiMnnApbgQTnfWbeZ3dAH3_4ISxUob_SX-maKV8), for long-term N2K-HAB projects.
+The repo is meant to fit the draft principles and setup in [this googlesheet](https://docs.google.com/spreadsheets/d/18U4AmiMnnApbgQTnfWbeZ3dAH3_4ISxUob_SX-maKV8), for long-term N2KHAB projects.

+### Repository structure

+Will be documented later.

 ### Organizing data